QuaSi-Software/Documentation/docs/resie_component_parameters.md

 #### Exemplary input file definition for Battery

-Minimal definition of a battery in the input file:
+Minimal definition of a battery in the input file, including economic calculations and emissions:

 ```JSON
 "TST_BAT_01": {